-- A mix of parking in larger development is appropriate: on plot at side (drives and car ports), on street and small parking courts.
-Overly dominant on plot car parking must be avoided. - Garages are not an efficient parking solution. - Restricting numbers of parking spaces (to no more than 4 together) aids integration as does breaking up spaces with generous tree planting and the use of high-quality materials contrasting with access roads. - Under-croft car parking must avoid creating 'dead' ground floor street frontages where there are not enough active room windows and doors. - Unallocated on street car parking is space efficient and aids traffic calming but too much in one place has negative visual implications.
+A mix of parking in larger development is appropriate: on plot at side (drives and car ports), on street and small parking courts.
+Overly dominant on plot car parking must be avoided.

+- Garages are not an efficient parking solution. - Restricting numbers of parking spaces (to no more than 4 together) aids integration as does breaking up spaces with generous tree planting and the use of high-quality materials contrasting with access roads.

+- Under-croft car parking must avoid creating 'dead' ground floor street frontages where there are not enough active room windows and doors. - Unallocated on street car parking is space efficient and aids traffic calming but too much in one place has negative visual implications.

-6i.
-OWNERSHIP AND MANAGEMENT
+61. OWNERSHIP AND MANAGEMENT

-Plans need to show ownership for the whole site, including (where applicable):
+Plans need to show ownership for the whole site (Figure 12), including (where applicable):

-- private properties; - · owned and maintained by a group of occupiers; - public open space; - adopted by Highway Authority/service company; and - maintained by management company or housing association.
+- private properties; - owned and maintained by a group of occupiers; - public open space; - adopted by Highway Authority/service company; and - maintained by management company or housing association.

-An example of a site ownership/management plan Fig. 13 (PUSH SPD)
+Figure 12: An Example of a Site Ownership/Management Plan (PUSH SPD)